Chair

 Weida Hu

-He is currently the head of State Key Laboratory of Infrared Physics, and a full professor (Principal investigator) on fabrication and characterization of infrared photodetectors, photodiodes, phototransistors and their smart chips in Shanghai Institute of Technology Physics, Chinese Academy of Sciences.
-He has authored or coauthored more than 200 technical journal papers and conference presentations, including Science, Nature Photonics, Nature Materials, Nature Nanotechnology, Nature Electronics, with the total citations of 23500 and h-index of 84 (Google scholar).
-He has been invited to contribute News & Views articles to Nature Materials and Nature Electronics, and Invited Review for Nature Communications.
-The papers he published have been selected as one of the “China’s Top Ten Optics Advances” three times, and as one of the “China’s Top Ten Semiconductor Research Advances” twice.
+Weida Hu is Fellow of IEEE, Fellow of Optica, Fellow of SPIE, the vice president of Shanghai Institute of Technical Physics of Chinese Academy of Sciences, the head of State Key Laboratory of Infrared Physics, and a full professor (Principal investigator) on infrared photodetectors and intelligent recognition chips for space applications in Shanghai Institute of Technology Physics, Chinese Academy of Sciences.
+He has authored or coauthored more than 200 technical journal papers and conference presentations, including Science (2), Nature Photonics (1), Nature Materials (1), Nature Nanotechnology (3), Nature Electronics (4), and Nature Sensors (1), with the total citations of 33800 and h-index of 103 (Google scholar).
+He has been invited to contribute News & Views and Invited Review to Nature Materials, Nature Electronics, and Nature Communications.
+He has held 53 Chinese patents and 2 US patents.

 Vice Chair